 Insurance and investment in one plan with Kotak e-Invest.

 ULIPs are a very popular type of investment.
-In a ULIP plan, the policyholder pays a certain amount, called a premium, from which a portion is assigned to various fund possibilities, and the advantages of the investment are realized.
-When purchasing ULIP, an individual does not need to acquire a separate life insurance policy because it is incorporated in the plan
+In a ULIP plan, the policyholder pays a certain amount, called a premium, from which a portion is assigned to various fund possibilities, and the advantages of the investment are realised.
+When purchasing ULIP, an individual does not need to acquire a separate life insurance policy because it is incorporated into the plan

-With many individuals flocking to this financial investing instrument, it has carved out a niche in the investment market thanks to its dependability, extensive benefits, and capacity to generate considerable financial rewards.
+With many individuals flocking to this financial investing instrument, ULIP has carved out a niche in the investment market thanks to its dependability, extensive benefits, and capacity to generate considerable financial rewards.
 ULIP tax exemption is also one of the reasons they’ve become so well-known.
-However, certain modifications structure for the ULIP plan tax exemption may create confusion among potential and present investors.
+However, certain modifications in structure for the ULIP tax exemption may create confusion among potential and present investors..

 This article will take you through all the previous and new ULIP income tax exemptions to help you understand this tool better.

 On January 19, 2022, the Central Board of Direct Taxes (CBDT) released a statement outlining the mechanism for determining whether ULIPs are tax-exempt.
 If the yearly premium for ULIPs topped ₹2.5 lakh, the ULIP tax-exempt status would be removed, according to Budget 2021.
 Nevertheless, there were many questions about how the framework would operate, particularly in the situation of multiple ULIPs, which include both types purchased before and after the budget plans.